BYUKUSENGEJeannine/18RP05558/README.md

 ==================
 for admin user
 ==============
--or use (coco@gmail.com as username and 1234567890 as password) for mudugudu user
+-or use (coco22@gmail.com as username and password as password) and can bck to index using logout.
+note: after login admin can update ,select,insert user,delete and show the users for mudugudu user
 =================
 use his/her account created by admin to login then, make attendence other change according to his/her permission